Keeping It Simple Italian

 • Add the ladyfingers to the baking dish laying them flat and side by side with each other.
 Continue doing this until your lady fingers are nicely arranged in one tight layer in your pan making sure not to overlap them.

-• Now, add your zabaglione mixture (egg yolks, cream and mascarpone) gently pour some of the mixture over the top of the first layer of ladyfingers.
+• Now, add your mascarpone mixture by gently pouring about ½ of the mixture over the top of the first layer of ladyfingers.
 Try to make the layer about ¾ inch thick.

 • After this layer, you're going to add another layer of ladyfingers dipped in your espresso mixture like above.

-• After adding your second layer of ladyfingers, add the final layer of zabaglione mixture, again about ¾ inches thick.
+• After adding your second layer of ladyfingers, add the final layer of the mascarpone mixture, again about ¾ inches thick.
 You may have some leftover which you can use to go with fresh fruit later!

 • Dust the entire top layer of zabaglione lightly with some cocoa powder.